 The loader's hatch is open here, and the thickness of the armor surrounding the hatch can be gleaned.

 The bore evacuator on the 152mm gun-launcher is apparent, positioned about halfway down the short gun tube.
 The housing above the gun was for the Shillelagh missile's infrared transmitter.
-The gunner's telescope is visible, and under the padlocked cover above the telescope is the aperture for the tank's laser rangefinder.
+The gunner's M126 telescope is visible, and under the padlocked cover above the telescope is the aperture for the tank's laser rangefinder.
+The telescope was the sight used for the missile, and the primary sight for canister and coaxial machine gun engagements.
+It was the secondary for HEAT-MP shells after the gunner's M50 periscope.
 The external triggers for the tank's fire extinguishers are visible under the guard on the hull front slope.